cabrero/ipmworkout-server/README.md

-# SimpleTracker
+# IPMWorkout

-A Python server that provides a API REST for time tracking.
+A Python server that provides a API REST for workouts DB.

 ## Requirements